 Dennis Severs’ House in East London is a self-labelled “still-life drama”.
 Created by the previous owner Dennis Sever, the inside of the house is a historical re-imagination of what life would have been like for a family of Huguenot silk weavers during the 18th century.
 An immersive and interesting step back in time to experience life in historic London.

-10 Fun Things to do in London with kids
+10 Fun Things to Do in London with Kids

 Keeping the kids (or kids at heart) entertained in London is, thankfully a breeze.
-Here are some of the most fun things to in London with kids.
+Here are some of the most fun things to do in London with kids.

 21. Enter the magical world of Harry Potter at Warner Brothers Studio

-Without a doubt one of the top things to do in London for Harry Potter Fans, the Warner Brothers Studio Tour takes you on an immersive journey into the making of Harry Potter, with behind-the-scenes glimpses at the real sets where the movies were filmed, as well as the props, costumes, special effects and plenty more.
+Without a doubt, one of the top things to do in London for Harry Potter Fans, the Warner Brothers Studio Tour takes you on an immersive journey into the making of Harry Potter, with behind-the-scenes glimpses at the real sets where the movies were filmed, as well as the props, costumes, special effects and plenty more.

 How to do it: